 The biggest limiting factor in almost all purchasing decisions is how much it’s going to cost you.

-Neither Jura or Breville are “budget-friendly” coffee brands.
+Neither Jura nor Breville is a “budget-friendly” coffee brand.
 But the entry-level Breville machine is around $400 whereas the entry-level Jura is double that, and it doesn’t steam milk.

-For those looking for ease along with quality and have the money to spend, Jura offers incredible design, amazing coffee, and the easiest possible user experience.
+For those looking for ease, quality, and have the money to spend then Jura offers incredible design, amazing coffee, and the easiest possible user experience.
 You can do it all from your phone for some of their more expensive machines too.
 You will get one-touch perfect coffee – milk and all – for pretty much any coffee style imaginable.
 Just at a price.